microsoft/hibernation-setup-tool/README.md

 ---
-title: az-hibernate-agent
+title: hibernation-setup-tool
 section: 1
-header: Azure VM Agents
+header: System Utilities
-footer: az-hibernate-agent 1.0
+footer: hibernation-setup-tool 1.0
 date: June 29, 2021
 ---

 # NAME
-az-hibernate-agent - sets up a VM for hibernation
+hibernation-setup-tool - sets up a VM for hibernation

 # SYNOPSIS
-**az-hibernate-agent**
+**hibernation-setup-tool**

 # DESCRIPTION
-**az-hibernate-agent** is a tool that sets up a swap file suitable for hibernation, and sets up the system to enable proper resuming.
+**hibernation-setup-tool** is a tool that sets up a swap file suitable for hibernation, and sets up the system to enable proper resuming.

 It accomplishes that by creating a swap file in the root directory that's slightly